“So, you’re here by yourself it seems?” The sergeant's wild dark eyes stared at Kit.

 Despite the pain in her ankle Kit laughed.
 “I’ll miss you.”

 He gestured towards the sergeant’s body.
 “Shame about having to leave that spear.
 It the best bloody one I ever made.”

 Barungerin and the old lady melted into the darkness before Kit could thank her for the shawl.

 “Kit.”
-Tom sank to the sand in front of her.
+Tom sunk to the sand in front of her.

 Finley raised a lantern and looked over the body of the sergeant.

 “We heard you’d come out her.
 Are you all right?”
-Tom removed a kerchief from around his neck and dabbed at the blood oozing from the split flesh across Kit's cheek.
+Tom removed a kerchief from around his neck and dabbed at the blood oozing from the cut across Kit's cheek.

 “I wouldn’t be if it hadn’t been for Barungerin.”

 Tom stared at the body of the sergeant.
 “Did he –”

 Tom placed his forehead against hers and whispered.
 “You’re safe now.
 You’re with me and I’ll never let anyone hurt you again.”